 - A writing sample no more than 5 pages in length; samples relevant to FGA’s work preferred, but any writing sample you send is acceptable

 - Contact information, including both email and phone, for two references

 Applications should be submitted to Talent Market via this link:

-Questions can be directed to Katy Gambella, Network Engagement Manager of Talent Market, who is assisting with the search: [email protected]
+Questions can be directed to Katelynn Barbosa, Director of Talent Engagement at Talent Market, who is assisting with the search: [email protected].

 While we thank all applicants in advance for their interest in this position, we are only able to contact those to whom we can offer an interview.
 Only direct applications will be considered.
 No phone calls, please.